-You can move a registered office in England to an address in Wales, and vice versa, but this is the only exception to the rule because these two countries fall under a single jurisdiction (unless you have registered your company in “England only” or “Wales only”, in which case the Members of the Company will need to approve the relocation to another country.
+You can move a registered office in England to an address in Wales, and vice versa, but this is the only exception to the rule because these two countries fall under a single jurisdiction (unless you have registered your company in “England only” or “Wales only”, in which case the members (shareholders/guarantors/LLP members) of the company will need to approve the relocation to another country.

 Companies and partnerships may, however, trade in all three jurisdictions.
-A good idea would be to set up a business address in another country (or countries) to expand the geographical reach or your trading activities.
+A good idea would be to set up a business address in another country (or countries) to expand the geographical reach of your trading activities.

 Can I change my registered office address?

-These details will be updated on the public register within approximately 24 hours.
+The address details will be updated on the public register within approximately 24 hours.
 You must ensure all statutory records are moved to the new registered office, unless a SAIL address is used instead.

 How to change a registered office

-Companies House will verify the new address on the Post Office database so you must provide the full address and include the correct postcode.
+Companies House will verify the new address on the Post Office database, so you must provide the full address and include the correct postcode.
 If your new registered office address is suitable, the change will be approved.
 The public register will be updated within approximately 24 hours.

 Where to display registered office details

-In addition to stationery, you must clearly and continuously display your company’s full name on a sign at your registered business office, unless it’s primarily used as a residential address or your company has been dormant since incorporation.
+In addition to stationery, you must clearly and continuously display your company’s full name on a sign at your registered office, unless it’s primarily used as a residential address or your company has been dormant since incorporation.

-The statutory records you must keep at a registered office address
+Statutory records you must keep at a registered office address

-- Register of members.
+- Register of members

-- Register of company directors.
+- Register of company directors

-- Register of secretaries.
+- Register of company secretaries

-- Register of People with Significant Control.
+- Register of People with Significant Control

-- Directors’ service contracts.
+- Directors’ service contracts

-- Directors’ indemnities – security against liability claims or legal costs.
+- Directors’ indemnities – security against liability claims or legal costs

-- Copies of resolutions.
+- Copies of resolutions

-- Minutes of meetings.
+- Minutes of meetings

-- Contracts relating to purchase of own shares.
+- Contracts relating to purchase of own shares

-- Documents relating to redemption or purchase of own shares out of capital by private company.
+- Documents relating to redemption or purchase of own shares out of capital by private company

-- Register of debenture holders.
+- Register of debenture holders